tizuck/java-coq-astmanip/README.md

 # java-coq-astmanip

-An experimental Coq Parser and Pretty Printer without Notation support.
+An experimental Coq Parser and Pretty Printer without Notation support using the [ANTLR 4](https://www.antlr.org/index.html) Framework.

 ## How to use?